2023 Best Journalism Schools in North Carolina

 Top North Carolina Schools in Journalism

-Our analysis found Elon University to be the best school for journalism students who want to pursue a degree in North Carolina.
-Located in the medium-sized suburb of Elon, Elon is a private not-for-profit school with a moderately-sized student population.
+Our 2023 rankings named Elon University the best school in North Carolina for journalism students.
+Located in the medium-sized suburb of Elon, Elon is a private not-for-profit college with a medium-sized student population.

 The average amount in student loans that journalism majors at Elon take out is $25,908.

-The excellent programs at University of North Carolina at Chapel Hill helped the school earn the #2 place on this year’s ranking of the best journalism schools in North Carolina.
+You’ll be in good company if you decide to attend University of North Carolina at Chapel Hill.
+It ranked #2 on our 2023 Best Journalism Schools in North Carolina list.
 UNC Chapel Hill is a very large public school located in the city of Chapel Hill.

-You’ll join some of the best and brightest minds around you if you attend Queens University of Charlotte.
-The school came in at #3 on this year’s Best Journalism Schools in North Carolina list.
-Located in the city of Charlotte, Queens is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Queens University of Charlotte.
+It ranked #3 on our 2023 Best Journalism Schools in North Carolina list.
+Located in the city of Charlotte, Queens is a private not-for-profit college with a small student population.

 Read full report on Journalism at Queens University of Charlotte